laninsky/divergent_allele_test/README.md

 #Suggested citation#

-Publishing an overview of testing for differences in genetic diversity is on my to-do-list, but in the meantime, if you use genetic_diversity_diffs, please cite it using the following:
+This code was first published in:
+TBD

+If you could cite the pub, and the progam as below, that would be lovely:

 Alexander, A. 2015. divergent_allele_test v0.0.0.
-Available from https://github.com/laninsky/genetic_diversity_diffs
+Available from https://github.com/laninsky/divergent_allele_test

 #Version history#